 Conventional wisdom would suggest that organisations’ AP teams take extreme care to ensure all invoices are valid before approving them for payment.
 In addition, one would expect that larger organisations with more sophisticated invoice approval processes would be less susceptible to invoice fraud than smaller teams that rely more on manual processes.
 However, that’s not always the case.
 In fact, larger organisations may sometimes be easier to target, given the high volume of invoices received, which can reduce the level of scrutiny on each invoice.

-It was recently announced that a man in Lithuania defrauded Facebook and Google of a total of 844 crore rupees over a three-year period.
+It was recently announced that a man in Lithuania defrauded Facebook and Google of a total of A$171 million over a three-year period.
 Of course, this wasn’t just a case of sending out speculative invoices and waiting for a check to arrive in the mail.
 It was a complex scam involving a combination of research technical skills and social engineering capabilities.
 From NPR’s article:

 “In an indictment unsealed by the U.S. Attorney for the Southern District of New York last week, the Department of Justice alleged that Evaldas Rimasauskas and other unnamed co-conspirators impersonated the Taiwan-based hardware manufacturer, Quanta Computer — with which both tech companies do business — by setting up a company in Latvia with the same name.
 Using myriad forged invoices, contracts, letters, corporate stamps, and general confusion created by the corporate doppelganger, they successfully bamboozled Google and Facebook into paying tens of millions of dollars in fraudulent bills from 2013 to 2015.”